aforslow/aforslow.github.io/_posts/2017-12-22-Ho-Chi-Minh-City.markdown

 categories: jekyll update
 ---

+Before we begin, here is the [Google Photos album](https://photos.app.goo.gl/RrLVoJlGEuXFW0mz2) that I made for this trip.

 Alright, I had never done a solo trip before, and Ho Chi Minh city was the first city on my list in Vietnam.
 I spent a short one and a half days here and will thus make a shorter post about this city.
 First, however, a list of tips for you:

 * Ho Chi Minh city airport does not have wifi.
 I have relied on wifi to work on every airport up until this point, which it has done.
 That is why I was shocked to find out that it did not, and all of a sudden I was put in a siutation where I could not find out the necessary information I needed for the city - something that set me up for a scam.